mdekstrand/cs533-web/week4/index.md

 ```{module} week4
 ```

-This week probably has the most total video of any week in the course, and also has some of the more trickier concepts.
+This week is at the upper end for total video of any week in the course, and also has some of the trickier concepts.
 The next week — Week 5 — is significantly lighter in terms of new material, and we'll take a step back to try to solidify the things we've learned so far in the class before proceeding to Week 6.